RaghavVerma99/Cpp-HTTP-1.1-server-from-scratch-on-Linux/README.md

 });
 ```

+The lambda captures the connection's fd and the parsed request by value —
+the loop is free to keep serving other connections while the worker works.

-### 5. Static file serving with path safety
+### 5. Static files — served safely

-The requested path is resolved with `fs::canonical` and verified — via
+The requested path is canonicalized and verified to resolve strictly
-`fs::relative` — to stay strictly inside the static root.
-A `../`
+inside the static root.
+Paths that climb out with `..` resolve to `..`
-escaping a path resolves to `..` components and earns a `403`:
+components and are refused with a 403:

 ```cpp
 fs::path targetPath = fs::canonical(baseDir / relPath.substr(1));